 Based on the application of the Job Evaluation process, the Council's uses the nationally negotiated pay spine as the basis for its local grading structure.
 This determines the salaries of the large majority of the workforce, together with the use of other nationally defined rates where relevant.
-There have been no increases in the national pay spine since January 2015April 2009.
+The national pay award increased rates by 1% from 1,st April 2016 and 1,st April 2017re have been no increases in the national pay spine since January 2015.
 The Council remains committed to adherence with national pay bargaining in respect of the national pay spine and any annual cost of living increases negotiated in the pay spine.